 Make the LC Catalog Accessible to All

 Responsive design is inherently accessible, ensuring that the LC Catalog supports the Library's mission to make its resources available to Congress and the American public.
-The LC Catalog meets the requirements of the Americans with Disabilities Act (ADA) and remains accessible to all patrons including those with disabilities.
-Library experts in assistive technology test the Catalog design with screen readers such as JAWS opens in a new window to make sure patrons who prefer these assistive tools have full access to Catalog functionality.
+Responsive design provides easy reading and navigation with a minimum of resizing, panning, and scrolling, regardless of the size of the device, from desktop computer monitors to mobile phones, tablets, etc. The LC Catalog meets the requirements of the Americans with Disabilities Act (ADA) and remains accessible to all patrons including those with disabilities.
+Library experts in assistive technology test the catalog design with screen readers such as JAWS opens in a new window to make sure patrons who prefer these assistive tools have full access to catalog functionality.

 Remain Flexibile in Design to Enable New Functionality

 Flexible design of the LC Catalog enables the Library to efficiently expand functionality and provide better information security for patrons requesting materials from Library collections.The catalog supports OpenURLs — URLs that dynamically construct web searches for full text available either onsite at the Library or through fee-based and freely-accessible websites.
 When you are onsite at the Library, click the Find It button to locate full text content accessible from Library reading rooms.
 To help offsite patrons, records in the LC Catalog embed "invisible" snippets of HTML code (called COInS) that enable browser plug-ins and reference citation software to build OpenURLs that link to eresources available from local institutions.

 Implement the Library of Congress Web Standards